Teresa Carpio: Filmography

 She has appeared in 13 movies in total, starting in 1984 with a lead role in Happy Ghost, where she also sang the theme song.
-She is more well-known for her later movies, where she often was famous for small roles that became extremely popular, such as 2003's Truth or Dare: 6th Floor Rear Flat where she sang part of "Boundless Oceans, Vast Skies", accompanying herself on keyboards.
+She is more well-known for her later movies, where she often was famous such as 2003's Truth or Dare: 6th Floor Rear Flat where she sang part of "Boundless Oceans, Vast Skies", accompanying herself on keyboards.